Conservation laws of partial differential equations: Symmetry, adjoint symmetry and nonlinear self-adjointness: Three illustrated examples

 \subsection{A nonlinear wave equation}

 The first example is to consider a nonlinear wave equation \cite{blu11,sb-2002a}

-which has a variational principle given by the action integral $S=\int(u_t^2+u^2u_x^2)/2\,dtdx$ and so the adjoint symmetry and the symmetry are identical.
+which has a variational principle given by the action integral $S=\int(u_t^2+u^2u_x^2)/2\,dtdx$ and thus the adjoint symmetry and the symmetry are identical.

 We first apply multiplier method to study conservation laws of Eq.(\ref{wave-speed}).
-A function $\Lambda=\Lambda(x,t,u,u_x,u_t)$ is a local multiplier of Eq.(\ref{wave-speed}) if and only if Euler operator (\ref{var-op}) acting on $\Lambda E$ yields zero for any $u=u(x,t)$, i.e.,
+A function $\Lambda=\Lambda(x,t,u,u_x,u_t)$ is a multiplier of Eq.(\ref{wave-speed}) if and only if Euler operator (\ref{var-op}) acting on the multiplication $\Lambda E$ yields zero for any $u=u(x,t)$, i.e.,

 Splitting Eq.(\ref{wave-speed-det}) with respect to $u_{tt}$ and its differential results, we find that the determining system for multiplier $\Lambda$ consists of the symmetry determining system

 where $\mathscr{D}_t=\partial_t+u_t\partial_u+u_{xt}\partial_{u_x}+(u^2u_{xx}+uu_{x}^2)\partial_{u_t} +\dots$ is the total derivative operator on the solution space of Eq.(\ref{wave-speed}), and